GermanBrainRot/Project-Galileo/README.md

 Let us now test if *YOU* are among the confused ones.

 Yes!
 That is right.
 Did I mention already that this text might be uncomfortable?
 It will only become *more* uncomfortable now.
+That is: for *western* readers.
+I would hope that Chinese readers will just smile at this - provided they are willing to entertain a little cultural exchange.

 In fact, this text has LIED to you about its true nature!
 If you think this text is some weird superposition of a Zizekian pop philosophy lecture and some genuinely groundbreaking physical speculation in the raw that I should have polished more, then you are *profoundly* mistaken.
 All that has happened is that the text has succeeded in deceiving you - but according to the Shia God, that does *not* make it repulsive in the eyes of The Lord, as the lie was spoken in service of a holy mission.

 I am not come to bring peace, I am come to bring the sword.
-In the good old Engelsian tradition, this piece of work is a philosophical siege weapon, and all the insights you have gained so far were only the cheese in the trap.
+In the good old tradition of Engels' contributions to philosophy of science, this piece of work is a philosophical siege weapon, and all the insights you have gained so far were only the cheese in the trap.
 You are so predictable, fool!
 To me as a German materialist hegelian, philosophy is not idle speculation, it is dead serious.
 In fact, to me, philosophy is WAR.

 Now that I have taken your intellect as a hostage, the true meaning of the scripture is about to reveal itself to you.
 But only if you are insane enough to find my way of saying things irresistible rather than over the top and repulsive.
 You who yearn to break out of the dark night of ignorance, you whose blood is still red and who have a pure heart of gold - you whose soul is thirsty for Absolute Knowledge, leave your sanity behind and be reborn!
 And those who are not, leave yourselves behind and get lost.

 ![](EngelsZerg.png)

-Here is a riddle for you: why would the formalists treat themselves as such utter idiots that they couldn't possibly build something new and better on the basis of a work with a ton of “loose ends” - which is the stuff that makes a work productive to begin with?
+Here is a riddle for you: why would the western formalists treat themselves as such utter idiots that they couldn't possibly build something new and better on the basis of a work with a ton of “loose ends” - which is the stuff that makes a work productive to begin with?

 Answer: well, if it walks like an idiot and talks like an idiot - don't let this confuse you, it *is* an idiot!
 And why are they idiots?
 Because they treat themselves as idiots!
 See?
 It is *dialectical*.